+Spectators should be managed as per the section on Spectators in 'Part 1: The Venue' above.
 Note that where a person has a disability or special needs the presence of a parent or carer could be required and should be allowed for in socially distanced occupancy plans, as required.
-The parent or carer would not be subject to the Rule of 6 in these circumstances.
-In cases where a child is participating in activities, consider permitting only one parent/carer per child to supervise their child while following social distancing.
+In these circumstances, the parent or carer would not be exempt from group size restrictions.